(Initially ratified at the 1993 founding meeting; revised 2006; further revisions 2016; 2019)

-Membership will be open to all persons interested in the purposes of the Society.
+Membership is open to all persons interested in the purposes of the Society.
 The Executive Council may set membership dues, as it deems appropriate.

 The Board of Directors is elected to advise and oversee the work of the Executive Council, whose duty is to manage the affairs of the Society.
 All elected members of the Board of Directors, the Executive Council, and the Nominating Committee are officers of the Society.
 Only paid-up members of the Society are eligible to serve as officers.
-Any member of the Society may be nominated to any office, except that the President must be serving on the Executive Council or Board of Directors at the time of his/her nomination.
-If the office of President falls vacant, the Vice President will succeed to that office and serve out the unexpired portion of the term.
-In case of a vacancy in any other office on the Board of Directors, the Executive Council, or the Nominating Committee, a successor to fill the unexpired portion of the term will be selected by the Executive Council and approved by the board of directors.
+Any member of the Society may be nominated to any office, except that the President must be serving on the Executive Council or Board of Directors at the time of nomination.
+If the office of President falls vacant, the Vice-President will succeed to that office and serve out the unexpired portion of the term.
+In case of a vacancy in any other office on the Board of Directors, the Executive Council, or the Nominating Committee, a successor to fill the unexpired portion of the term will be selected by the Executive Council and approved by the Board of Directors.
 No person may simultaneously serve as more than one officer.
-Terms of office begin and end at the conclusion of the Society’s annual general meeting.
+Terms of office begin and end at the conclusion of the Society’s Annual General Meeting.
 Any officer may be removed for cause by a majority vote of the entire Board of Directors.
 Committees and task forces may be created by decision of the Executive Council or the Board of Directors.

 (II.1.b) Chair.
-The Chair of the Board will be elected by the directors from among their number, every two years in line with the cycle of elections; he/she will chair meetings and serve as liaison with the other officers.
+Following each two-year cycle of elections, the Chair of the Board will be elected by the directors from among their number; the Chair presides over Board meetings and serves as liaison with the other officers.

 (II.1.c) Board Meetings.
 A meeting of the Board of Directors will be held in conjunction with the annual conference.
-Members of the Executive Council and Nominating Committee, and the appointed agents and/or paid staff of the Society, may attend meetings of the Board as nonvoting participants at the discretion of the Chair.
+At the discretion of the Chair, members of the Executive Council, the Nominating Committee, and any appointed agents or paid staff of the Society may attend meetings of the Board as nonvoting participants.
 Further meetings of the Board of Directors will be held whenever called by the Board Chair or the President.
 Notice of the time and place of each regular or special meeting of the Board of Directors, together with a written agenda, will be sent to each director at least fifteen days before the meeting.
 A simple majority of the entire Board of Directors will constitute a quorum for the transaction of business, which may be conducted using electronic means.

-(II.2.a) Composition and powers.
-Elected and voting membership of the Executive Council will consist of the President, the Vice President, the Treasurer, the Recording Secretary, the Membership Secretary, the Director for Transnational Affairs, the Director for Publications and Awards, the Director of Electronic Resources, the Director for Conferences, and one Member-at-Large.
+(II.2.a) Composition and Powers.
+Elected and voting membership of the Executive Council consists of the President, the Vice-President, the Treasurer, the Recording Secretary, the Membership Secretary, the Director of Transnational Affairs, the Director of Publications, the Director of Awards, the Director of Electronic Resources, the Director of Conferences, and one Member-at-Large.
 The immediate Past-President may serve ex-officio without a vote.

-The Executive Council will maintain a set of Administrative Guidelines, to be updated annually, which specify such aspects of governance and management as fall outside the purview of this constitution.
+The Executive Council maintains a policy manual specifying such aspects of governance and management as fall outside the purview of this constitution.

 (II.2.b) Terms of Office.
 Elected members of the Executive Council will serve terms of two years.
-The President, Vice-President and Member-at-Large may serve a maximum of two consecutive terms in these positions; all other elected members of the Executive Council may serve an unlimited number of terms.
+The President, Vice-President and Member-at-Large may serve a maximum of two consecutive terms in these positions; all other elected members of the Executive Council may serve a maximum of twelve years in any one role.

 (II.2.c) Duties of the Executive Council.